Cambridge-ICCS/FTorch/pages/examples.md

 Here we describe how to do this for two build systems, CMake and make.

 ##### CMake
-If our project were using cmake we would need the following in the `CMakeLists.txt` file to find the FTorch installation and link it to the executable.
+If our project were using CMake we would need the following in the `CMakeLists.txt` file to find the FTorch installation and link it to the executable.

 This can be done by adding the following to the `CMakeLists.txt` file: